bytedance/neurst/examples/speech_transformer/gigaspeech/README.md

         ├── DEV.tfrecords-00000-of-00001
         └── TEST.tfrecords-00000-of-00001
 ```
-where the directory `/path_to_data/asr/train` (`/path_to_data/asr/devtest`) contains the extracted audio features and the corresponding transcriptions in TF Record format for training (and evaluation).
+where the directory `/path_to_data/asr/train` (`/path_to_data/asr/devtest`) contains the extracted audio features and the corresponding transcriptions in TFRecord format for training (and evaluation).

-Furthermore, to examine the elements in the TF Record files, we can simply run the command line tool `view_tfrecord`:
+Furthermore, to examine the elements in the TFRecord files, we can simply run the command line tool `view_tfrecord`:
 ```bash
 $ python3 -m neurst.cli.view_tfrecord /path_to_data/asr/train/